 Asian fusion cooking is about using Mediterranean or American ingredients and, possibly, French techniques in classical Chinese, Thai, or Filipino recipes.
 I’m not intimidated by exotic ingredients, but I know that many of my American friends can be.
 For them, I try to use more familiar spices to simplify the cooking process.
 I also look at trends in the healthy cooking sector and add my own delicious Southeast Asian spin to the recipes that are sometimes bland.

-Quinoa has become a popular ingredient, but it has almost no flavor.
+Quinoa has become a popular ingredient because of its detoxifying, gut healthy fiber, but it has almost no flavor.
 I’ve created a way of cooking this crunchy Incan grain that makes me crave it.
+The shrimp and turmeric are heart healthy.
 You can use red, black, or white quinoa or a combination of colors.
 You can use chicken instead of shrimp and canned tomatoes instead of fresh.

 ¼ tsp. pink Himalayan sea salt